 The tour stops at Half Dome for another quick photo stop before lunch.
 You have lunch in the Valley and then free time to explore.
 The Valley is the centre of the park and there is plenty to see and do including the opportunity to hike or even take a quick dip in the Merced River.

 Before leaving stop at El Capitan for a photo and then it is on to Oakdale for dinner.
 The tour then drops guests back to San Fransico in the evening.

 Tour Yosemite Tour From San Francisco with a Small Group

 There are many ways to plan a trip to Yosemite.
 Some visitors prefer to travel in a small group as it allows them to ask more questions.
 A Small-Group Tour to Yosemite National Park leaves San Francisco at 6.30 in the morning. it covers various areas of the city and it is perfect if you are staying at hotels, Airbnbs or even private residences in the city.

 The first stop of the tour is at Great Central Valley.
 Here you can take a rest or pick up a few snacks.
 The guided tour of Yosemite takes you to various famous locations darted through the park.
 In fact, you can expect to see famous waterfalls and rock formations including Yosemite Falls, El Capitan, Half Dome, Bridalveil Falls, Sentinel Dome, and much more.

-However, remember the best time to see any of the waterfalls is April in Yosemite.
+However, remember the best time to see any of the waterfalls is April and May in Yosemite.
 After your guided tour, you have three to four hours to explore the Valley and the surrounding area.
 There are many places to have a picnic or you can eat at a few restaurants in the Valley.